We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Suspicious Email Address

-Some examples of these emails can be apple@gmail.com, applesupport@gmail.com, appleid@yahoo.com, etc. Apple never uses these types of email.
+Some examples of these emails are apple@gmail.com, applesupport@gmail.com, appleid@yahoo.com, etc. Apple never uses these types of emails.

 Generic Greetings